 3. Make A Yule Log

-Oftentimes, you’ll hear the Winter Solstice referred to as Yule.
-This term comes from areas of the world where Christianity had not been introduced and natives called the winter season, “Yule.”
-When Christianity was introduced and predominantly accepted in an area, many people began to call the season Christmas in honor of Christ’s birth.
+Often, you’ll hear the Winter Solstice referred to as Yule.
+This term comes from areas of the world where Christianity had not been introduced, and natives called the winter season “Yule.”
+When Christianity was introduced and predominantly accepted in an area, the church began to call the season Christmas in honor of Christ’s birth, but many, even some Christians, still referred to the season as Yule.
 No matter what you call this season, “Christmas” or “Yule,” both refer to the time of the year around the Winter Solstice.